JosephBARBIERDARNAL/autoSHARE/docs/about.md

 ***

 autoSHARE uses the `streamlit` library for the user interface, and other Python packages that you can find [here](https://github.com/JosephBARBIERDARNAL/autoSHARE/blob/main/requirements.txt).

+When interacting with the app, the user can

+- load data by specifying the wave and the variables of interest

+- manage missing values and outliers

+- visualize data with interactive widgets

+- perform statistical modeling (supervised and unsupervised)

+- save, export and share results easily

+The aim of this app is to faster common pre-processing tasks related SHARE data, and to make the data more accessible to a wider audience.
+At any step of the process, the user can download the data, and gain lots of time in the data cleaning process.

 A more in-depth explanation of the code can be found [on the source directory](source/index.md).